ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/os909/iVANTI-CVE-2021-38560](https://github.com/os909/iVANTI-CVE-2021-38560) :  ![starts](https://img.shields.io/github/stars/os909/iVANTI-CVE-2021-38560.svg) ![forks](https://img.shields.io/github/forks/os909/iVANTI-CVE-2021-38560.svg)

 ## CVE-2021-38540
- The variable import endpoint was not protected by authentication in Airflow &gt;=2.0.0, &lt;2.1.3.
+ The variable import endpoint was not protected by authentication in Airflow =2.0.0, 2.1.3.
 This allowed unauthenticated users to hit that endpoint to add/modify Airflow variables used in DAGs, potentially resulting in a denial of service, information disclosure or remote code execution.
-This issue affects Apache Airflow &gt;=2.0.0, &lt;2.1.3.
+This issue affects Apache Airflow =2.0.0, 2.1.3.

 - [https://github.com/Captain-v-hook/PoC-for-CVE-2021-38540-](https://github.com/Captain-v-hook/PoC-for-CVE-2021-38540-) :  ![starts](https://img.shields.io/github/stars/Captain-v-hook/PoC-for-CVE-2021-38540-.svg) ![forks](https://img.shields.io/github/forks/Captain-v-hook/PoC-for-CVE-2021-38540-.svg)

 ## CVE-2021-38314
- The Gutenberg Template Library &amp; Redux Framework plugin &lt;= 4.2.11 for WordPress registered several AJAX actions available to unauthenticated users in the `includes` function in `redux-core/class-redux-core.php` that were unique to a given site but deterministic and predictable given that they were based on an md5 hash of the site URL with a known salt value of '-redux' and an md5 hash of the previous hash with a known salt value of '-support'.
-These AJAX actions could be used to retrieve a list of active plugins and their versions, the site's PHP version, and an unsalted md5 hash of site&#8217;s `AUTH_KEY` concatenated with the `SECURE_AUTH_KEY`.
+ The Gutenberg Template Library & Redux Framework plugin = 4.2.11 for WordPress registered several AJAX actions available to unauthenticated users in the `includes` function in `redux-core/class-redux-core.php` that were unique to a given site but deterministic and predictable given that they were based on an md5 hash of the site URL with a known salt value of '-redux' and an md5 hash of the previous hash with a known salt value of '-support'.
+These AJAX actions could be used to retrieve a list of active plugins and their versions, the site's PHP version, and an unsalted md5 hash of site’s `AUTH_KEY` concatenated with the `SECURE_AUTH_KEY`.